cosmoswafer/adventofjs/Challenge01/README.md

 - Start and Stop the Timer
 - Click on the gear icon to change the length (minutes and seconds) for the timer.

+## Write-up

+The timer logic was written by vanilla JavaScript API.
+Only use Vite as development tool.

+Used concepts:

+* Classes
+* Enclosure

+Used API:

+* querySelector
+* addEventListener
+* classList.toggle
+* toggleAttribute

+Used syntax sugar:

+* Optional chaining
+* Nullish coalescing

+The implementation could be further improves such as write a stand alone *raf* utility class.